How to count blank cells as zero when using AVERAGE in Excel?

 Tip:

-1. Using =SUM(A1:A10)/10 and pressing the Enter key also can help you to count blanks as zeros when averaging.
+1. Using =SUM(A1:A10)/10 and pressing the Enter key can also help you count blanks as zeros when averaging.

-2. In above formulas, A1:A10 is the range you want to calculate the average.
+2. In the above formulas, A1:A10 is the range in which you want to calculate the average.

 Best Office Productivity Tools